mwouts/flocon/README.en.md

 ## What to do with these Snowflakes?

-We found a lot of games to make with these coins!
+We found a lot of games to make with these snowflakes!

 ### Let's finish the Snowflake!